evantwidwell/war-game-refactor/README.md

             - If it's higher, the King wins all 5 cards
         - If it's higher, the King wins all 4 cards
 - Classic 'Wars' do not take effect until the Battle 'with advantage' is complete
-- If rule 2 is in effect and the king and queen are the same color, rule 2 is nullified
-- If rule 1 is in effect, and the king and queen are the same suit, rule 1 is nullified, but the rest of the "Battle with advantage" (rule 3) is played from the bottom of the hand
+- If rule 1 is in effect, and the king and queen are the same suit, rule 1 is nullified, but the rest of the "Battle with advantage" (rule 2) is played from the bottom of the hand

 ## Deliverables